pottekkat/personal-website/content/posts/apisix-metrics-signoz.md

 ## Configuring SigNoz

-You can instruct SigNoz (or the OpenTelemetry Collector used by SigNoz) to scrape the endpoint exposed by APISIX for Prometheus metrics.
+You can instruct SigNoz (the OpenTelemetry Collector used by SigNoz) to scrape the endpoint exposed by APISIX for Prometheus metrics.
 To do this, you can modify the [default Collector configuration file](https://github.com/SigNoz/signoz/blob/develop/deploy/docker/clickhouse-setup/otel-collector-metrics-config.yaml) and add a new job to the `receivers.prometheus.config.scrape_configs` section:

 ```yaml {title="otel-collector-metrics-config.yaml"}
 receivers: